vriesm060/performance-matters-server-side/README.md

 ## Build it yourself
 `git clone`, run `npm install` and `npm build` to build the site.
 Run `npm start` to start the server on port 3000.

+## Get data

+* Installed request through NPM and saved it in the dependencies list